 These regulations are standard assessment regulations for programmes of study leading to the award of Pearson BTEC Higher National qualifications.
-Course teams delivering these programmes adhere to the guidance and requirements within the Pearson BTEC Higher Centre Guide to Quality Assurance and Assessment (Level 4 to 7).
+Course teams delivering these programmes adhere to the guidance and requirements within the Pearson BTEC Higher Nationals Centre Guide to Quality Assurance and Assessment 2023-2024.
 Where indicated, students should refer to the appropriate Student Course Handbook for further details of the assessment requirements for their programme of study.